Ansonious/rsb-channels/FAQ.md

 **How do these new changes affect the main group?**

-The new changes will NOT affect the main group drastically, It will still be the same place where you can still socialize and form parties with people within the group.
+The new changes will NOT affect the main group drastically, It will still be the same place where you can still socialize and form parties with people within the group and group chat.

 **Does this mean I can’t play with the people I used to before?**